Skip Navigation

 Peace on Earth, The Heart of the King

-are gonna work.
-He has to actually go out into the field to get David from watching the sheep so that he can be anointed as the king!
+Jesse was a faithful Israelite looking forward to a Messiah when, out of nowhere, a prophet tells him that one of his boys would be king.
+This is where Jesse parades each of his sons out in front of Samuel but then finds out that none of them are gonna work.
+He has to go out into the field to get David from watching the sheep so he can be anointed as the king!
 How crazy is that?!
 Don’t forget: man looks on the outward appearance, but God looks on the heart.

 Like the Best Petting Zoo Ever

 As we have seen over and over, this is just another example of God narrowing and expanding the vision for his kingdom.
-He is narrowing it by telling us that it is going to come through Jesse’s family, but he is expanding it to include the whole world, “far as the curse is found.”
+He is narrowing it by telling us that it is going to come through Jesse’s family, but he is expanding it to include the whole world “far as the curse is found.”

-We know that there is something wrong in the world.
+We know there is something wrong in the world.
 When we look around us, there is so much violence.
 Not only do we see wars and fighting among men and nations, but we see it in the animal kingdom as well.
-When God created the whole world and said it was “very good” there was no violence, just peace.
+When God created the whole world and said it was “very good,” there was no violence, just peace.

 We’ll have no need for door locks and police officers because everything will be just like it’s supposed to be.
 Cows, bears, wolves, lions, and children will all be at peace with each other because the king will be in control.